By DullesMoms, Jan 2021

 Theodore Roosevelt Island, an almost 90-acre island, is a national memorial located in the Potomac River.
 In memory of our nation’s 26th President, the island boasts a wide variety of walking trails, shoreline views of Washington, DC, and a memorial plaza featuring a statue of Roosevelt himself.
 Before visiting, please check this destination’s website to determine its operating status.

-All it takes is a click of your mouse to get better than a bird’s eye view of the famous Mount Rushmore in all its glory.
+All it takes is a click of your mouse to get a better-than-a-bird’s-eye-view of the famous Mount Rushmore in all its glory.
 Presidents George Washington, Thomas Jefferson, Abraham Lincoln, and Theodore Roosevelt await your virtual visit!

-The John F. Kennedy Center for the Performing Arts was named in 1964 as a memorial to assassinated President John F. Kennedy, our nation’s 35th.
+The John F. Kennedy Center for the Performing Arts was named in 1964 as a memorial to assassinated President John F. Kennedy, our nation’s 35th President.
 While locals often visit for a wide variety of live performances, you’re invited to take a tour of this special landmark.

 Aptly named, The National Museum of American History boasts an ongoing Presidential exhibit, The American Presidency: A Glorious Burden.